Abstracts are closed! The deadline was 11 September 2020 at 11:59 PM EST.

 b.)
 Quality of the presentation (oral and poster/slides) and the Student’s delivery.

-The 17th Annual Symposium on Operational Environmental Satellite Systems will be co-hosting the 7th Annual Speed Networking Event.
-The Event allows students and early career professionals to network with mentors via “speed networking” where the mentors (meteorology and allied discipline professionals) roam between tables at set intervals introducing the students and early professionals to a wide array of professions in the field of meteorology and allied disciplines.
-The speed networking will include a social with light hors d'oeuvres, providing a great time for open networking.
-This allows the students and the mentors of their selected discipline to have extended conversations after their speed-mentoring.
+The 17th Annual Symposium on Operational Environmental Satellite Systems will be co-hosting the 7th Annual Speed Networking Virtual Event.
+The Event allows students and early career professionals to network with mentors via “speed networking” where the mentors (meteorology and allied discipline professionals) roam between virtual rooms at set intervals introducing the students and early professionals to a wide array of professions in the field of meteorology and allied disciplines.

 For additional information, please contact the program chairs: Gary McWilliams (firstname.lastname@example.org), Satya Kalluri (email@example.com), Timothy J. Schmit (firstname.lastname@example.org), Dan Lindsey (email@example.com), Mitch Goldberg (firstname.lastname@example.org), Michael Jamilkowski (email@example.com), & Stephen Mango (firstname.lastname@example.org).